|Last updated 23 August 2022

 - Blitz on Broome, Angela Prime, Flightpath magazine, 1994

 - Hans de Vries, recollections of a MLD pilot, Aerogram journal, March 2010

 - Pacific Wrecks website: www.pacificwrecks.com

 - Australia at War website: http://ozatwar.com/ozcrashes/wa103.htm.

 - Australian War Memorial: Buffalo wingtip: https://www.awm.gov.au/collection/REL34222

 - Air Raid on Broome, Stan Gajda, After The Battle magazine, March 1980

 - Diamonds are (Missing) Forever, James Henderson, Australian Playboy magazine, November 1979

-- Broome's day of death, West Australian newspaper, Perth 2 March 1983 (this feature article misquotes the date of the raid)
+- Broome's day of death, West Australian newspaper, Perth 2 March 1983 (with an incorrect date for the raid)